- Degree Level

 - Funding – ZPC needs to diversify and increase its funding in order to ensure the viability of the center and continue to improve programming and outcomes.
 Funding currently comes primarily from foundation grants, with individual gifts of less than $75,000, The Temple’s in-kind gift of space and utilities equates to over $80,000 in revenue, which is included in the organization’s financial statements.
 The board believes there are opportunities in corporate and individual giving, as well as the potential for increased grant funding.
 The board would like also to leverage its base of volunteers, converting more of them to donors.
+Fundraising experience is a must.
 The executive director will spearhead fundraising efforts and work with the board to leverage their contacts and engage them in fundraising.

 - Relationship Development –The executive director will maintain the vitally important relationship with the Temple and invested long-term volunteers who provide critical support.
 With the complexity of needs facing the couples served by ZPC, relationships with other organizations and providers are also essential to develop.
 The executive director will play a key role in seeking partner organizations and joint funding opportunities in order to ensure that ZPC provides the full level of services needed by residents and summer participants without having to start new programs better suited to other organizations to run.

 Executive director candidates will have a track record of:

 - Developing and conveying a vision internally and externally to energize donors as well as customers, clients, influencers, employees, and others whose involvement was needed for success.